AlmaLinux/almalinux.org/CONTRIBUTING.md

 #### The content of your .md file

-Our website is built in Hugo, with some quirks.
-To add a blog post successfully to the website, take the following steps:
+Our website is built in Hugo and served using CloudFlare pages, so you may find some quirks.
+To add a blog post successfully to the website, take the steps below, and reach out in ~marketing on our chat server if you have any problems.

+**The blog file**

+Blog content is served using the layouts/blog/single.html format.
+Note: if you would like to suggest changes to this format, they should be submitted in a PR outside the PR of your blog post.

 - create a new file in ./content/blog named what you'd like the slug (URL) to be, with a file extension of '.md'.
 For example, the blog post at almalinux.org/blog/celebrating-500k-docker-pulls is in a file named ./content/blog/celebrating-500k-docker-pulls.md.

+**The Meta data**

 - The top of your file should be the metadata for your post.
 The meta information should be updated to include your posts information.
 The content is defined and further explained below.